pingcap/tidb-tools/README.md

 - [importer](./importer)

-    A tool for generating and inserting data to the database which is compatible with the MySQL protocol, like MySQL and TiDB.
+    A tool for generating and inserting data to any database which is compatible with the MySQL protocol, like MySQL and TiDB.

 - [checker](./checker)

-    A tool for checking the compatibility of an existed MySQL database with TiDB.
+    A tool for checking the compatibility of an existing MySQL database with TiDB.

 - [sync_diff_inspector](./sync_diff_inspector)